whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-20-Harrison-Blake-Selected-Subscription-Box-November-2015-Review.md

 <DD>Value $20</DD>
 </DL>

-<p>If you're frustrated with how your collar's curling tendencies, it may be time for you to invest in some collar stays.
-And what better ones than one that's made of stainless steel with a magnetic tab to keep it in place.</p>
+<p>If you're frustrated with your collar's curling tendencies, it may be time for you to invest in some collar stays.
+And what better ones than one that's made of stainless steel with a magnetic tab to keep it in place.
+This is a must have!</p>

 <br>